 This leafy green crop is quick and easy to grow.
-It’s a cool weather crop and can tolerate the biting cold and heavy ACT frosts easily.
+It’s a cool weather crop and can tolerate the biting cold and heavy frosts of The ACT easily.

 Don’t plant your spinach too late.
 As soon as the weather warms up, it’ll bolt to seed.
 Spinach is a cool season crop and can’t tolerate the hot Australian summers.

 Spinach doesn’t like to have its fine, sensitive roots disturbed.
 Take care when planting your seedlings out.
+Smaller plants will usually handle a transplant better.
 Add a small amount of organic bonemeal to each hole before planting.
 This will help your spinach develop strong roots.
-Water your seedlings in well.
+As always, remember to water your seedlings in well.

 Spinach likes lots of water, so keep an eye on your spinach and don’t let the soil dry out.
 Once the weather warms in spring, water your spinach in the heat of the afternoon to cool it down and keep the soil cool for the evening.

-Leafy green crops need plenty of nitrogen.
+Leafy green crops like spinach need plenty of nitrogen.
 Give your plants a nitrogen-rich, liquid feed every 2 weeks.
 Fish emulsion or manure tea are good options.

 Mulching spinach helps to keep the soil moist and cool.
-Apply a generous layer of organic mulch such as shredded leaves, straw or coconut husk.
+Apply a generous layer of organic mulch such as lucerne, sugar cane or peastraw.

 Leaves can be harvested at any stage.
 Harvest the right size leaves for your requirements.
-Simply snip the spinach leaves off the plant as you need them.
+Simply cut or pinch the spinach leaves off the plant as you need them.

 Spray with soap spray weekly until the problem is under control.
 It may be necessary to reapply more often during particularly wet winters.